 When it comes to shopping and preparing weeknight gluten-free dinners, I like the keep the ingredients simple, accessible and affordable (similar to the recipes I share in my gluten-free cookbook).

-Therefore, instead of buying or making homemade gluten-free bread crumbs, I turn to a something I always have on hand, gluten-free oats!
+Therefore, instead of buying GF bread crumbs, I turn to a something I always have on hand, gluten-free oats!
 The taste is undetectable, but does a wonderful job of binding the ground beef.
+It’s a trick I also use to make these easy, baked gluten-free Swedish meatballs.

 - Ground Beef – I recommend ground chuck, but for more information and substitutes go to Best Ground Beef to Use.